 The Toronto rental market is experiencing the largest wave of new purpose-built rental construction in a generation.
 After decades in which virtually all new rental supply came from the condo market (investors renting out units they purchased), dedicated rental developers have re-entered the picture in a significant way.

-Industry estimates suggest that 12,000–15,000 new purpose-built rental units are expected to complete across the GTA between 2025 and 2027, concentrated in three main corridors: the downtown waterfront and CityPlace area, the Yonge-Eglinton node, and the emerging clusters along the Eglinton Crosstown LRT route.
+Nearly 10,000 purpose-built rental units started construction in the GTHA in 2025 alone — a 42% increase over 2024 and the highest annual total since the 1970s.
+As of year-end 2025, approximately 27,800 purpose-built rental units were under construction across the GTHA,[4] concentrated in three main corridors: the downtown waterfront and CityPlace area, the Yonge-Eglinton node, and the emerging clusters along the Eglinton Crosstown LRT route.
 On top of this, tens of thousands of new condo completions will add to the investor-landlord rental pool.

 This influx of supply is the primary reason vacancy has loosened from its 2022 trough.
 In buildings that are still leasing up, concessions that were unheard of two years ago — free months, reduced deposits, included parking — are becoming more common.
 For established buildings nearby, this creates competitive pressure even if their own occupancy is healthy.

 However, the supply picture must be weighed against demand.
-Canada's population grew by over 1.2 million in 2023 alone, driven largely by immigration, and Toronto absorbed a disproportionate share.
-While the federal government has signalled a moderation in immigration targets going forward, the GTA continues to receive 80,000–100,000 new residents annually who overwhelmingly enter the rental market first.
+Canada's population grew by over 1.2 million in 2023 alone (+3.2%, the highest growth rate since 1957), driven largely by immigration, and Toronto absorbed a disproportionate share.[5]
+While the federal government has since signalled a moderation in immigration targets, the GTA continues to receive tens of thousands of new residents annually who overwhelmingly enter the rental market first.
 University enrolment, inter-provincial migration, and household formation further reinforce demand.

-The net effect: new supply is moderating rent growth rather than causing outright declines.
+The net effect: new supply, combined with reduced immigration, has tipped the balance — asking rents are now declining year-over-year in Toronto for the first time in years.[2]
 The market is moving from a landlord-dominated environment to something closer to equilibrium — a shift that makes operational excellence in leasing more important than ever.

 Rent Growth Trends